 Providing Better Service to USDA's Customers

-- In 2013, USDA formalized protections for customers from discrimination based on gender identity and gender expression.
+- Formalized protections for customers from discrimination based on gender identity and gender expression in 2013.

 - Created a single, USDA-wide form that customers and program participants can use to file a civil rights complaint.
 The form helps to simplify and expedite the process for those who believe they have been discriminated against.
 By capturing all of the information needed to accept a complaint, the form will reduce the time it takes to process complaints.